RedHatQE/firewatch/docs/cli_usage_guide.md

                                   execution.
   --fail-with-test-failures       Firewatch will fail with a non-zero exit
                                   code if a test failure is found.
+  --jira-config-path PATH         The path to the jira configuration file.
+                                  Can be used as a Base configutation file with additional rules set in $FIREWATCH_CONFIG env var.
-  --jira-config-path PATH         The path to the jira configuration file --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-bucket TEXT               The name of the GCS bucket that holds
+  --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-bucket TEXT               The name of the GCS bucket that holds
                                   OpenShift CI logs